dingotiles/dingo-postgresql-release/README.md

 version=0.5.7
 curl -s "https://api.github.com/repos/dingotiles/dingo-postgresql-release/releases/tags/v${version}" | jq -r ".assets[].browser_download_url"  | grep tgz | xargs -L1 bosh upload release --skip-if-exists
 ```

-Your BOSH will directly download and install the BOSH releases.
-They will not be downloaded to your local computer.

 ### Deployment